Bringing awareness and color to Elkhart streets

 Students Kellen Hartman and Maya James designed the mural, which shows hands with water running through them into a waterway with fish and turtles.
 It was tweaked by the entire group to get the final design, says Tooker.

 According to Foy the life of the artwork once its completed will be four to five years.
-The city of Elkhart will have a map of all of the artwork’s locations and an official unveiling next month.
+A map of all of the artworks location and artist information is available at the Downtown library.